Ratio of Debt to Income

-The debt to income ratio is a formula lenders use to calculate how much of your income is available for a monthly mortgage payment after you have met your various other monthly debt payments.
+Your debt to income ratio is a formula lenders use to calculate how much money can be used for your monthly home loan payment after you have met your other monthly debt payments.

-Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+Recurring debt includes auto/boat loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our superb Loan Qualifying Calculator.

-Remember these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these ratios are only guidelines.
+We will be happy to go over pre-qualification to help you determine how much you can afford.